 One hospitalized following 'major accident' in Edinburg, traffic being diverted

-The Edinburg police and fire departments are responding to a “major accident” on the expressway, according to a social media post.
+The Edinburg police and fire departments responded to a “major accident” on the expressway, according to a social media post.

 One other person had minor injuries, Lerma added.

-Northbound traffic is being diverted off the expressway to the frontage road due to the accident.

-According to the Edinburg Police Department, the accident was reported Thursday at around 4:15 p.m.
+Northbound traffic was diverted off the expressway to the frontage road due to the accident that was reported Thursday at 4:15 p.m.

 News Video